 I have been repairing, installing and otherwise working on pools for over a quarter of a century.
-Also, in my first career I was a master auto mechanic.
+Also, in my first career, I was a master auto mechanic.
 So to say I understand hydraulics, electronics, motors and the mechanical aspects of all machinery and their controls would be an understatement.

-Pool Pump Power Requirements and Suggestions
+Above-Ground Pool Pump Power Requirements And Suggestions

-While most single speed inground pumps will run on either a 220 or 110 volt service, most 2 speed, and variable speed pumps require 220 volt (exceptions listed below).
+While most single speed inground pumps will run on either a 220 or 110-volt service, most two speed, and variable speed pumps require 220 volts (exceptions listed below).

 Inground amp/breaker requirements: .75 HP = 15 amp, 1 HP = 20 amp, and 1.5 and 2 HP motors require 30 amp service.